 People buy a lot of silly, strange and useless items when they come to Bangkok.
-Here at Bangkok.com we have for a long time wondered who actually buys them, although a quick survey round our office proved that between us we have the full collection of items in the list.
+You might wonder who actually buys them, although a quick survey proves that many travellers have bought some of the items in this list, and you might even have the full collection.

 - Damnoen Saduak Floating Market Tour